2014 European Figure Skating Championships

 The 2014 European Figure Skating Championships was a senior international figure skating competition in the 2013–14 season.
 The competition was held in Budapest, Hungary from January 13 to 19th, 2014.
 Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.

 Records

-For complete list of figure skating records, see list of highest scores in figure skating.

 The following new ISU best scores were set during this competition:

 Qualification

 Skaters were eligible for the event if they were representing a European member nations of the International Skating Union and had reached the age of 15 before July 1, 2013 in their place of birth.
 The corresponding competition for non-European skaters was the 2014 Four Continents Championships.
 National associations selected their entries according to their own criteria but the ISU mandated that their selections achieve a minimum technical elements score (TES) at an international event prior to the European Championships.

 Minimum TES

 Number of entries per discipline

 Based on the results of the 2013 European Championships, the ISU allowed each country one to three entries per discipline.